top of page

 CONSULTATION ROUND 1 WRAPS UP

-Northcrest and Canada Lands are working to develop a Framework to guide the future development of 520 acres of land at Downsview.
+Northcrest and Canada Lands worked together to develop a Framework to guide the future development of 520 acres of land at Downsview.
 We kicked off discussions with the public, community groups, and stakeholders in May 2020 to introduce the project and process, and to seek feedback on:

 • what people value in the neighbourhood, to help Northcrest and Canada Lands understand the area’s strengths,